faryabiLab/Azurify/README.md

 As the Azurify project expands we hope to include more resources as features, automate model generation to keep pace with the field, and generate disease specific models.

-We would also love to include training data beyond the borders of our instituion and seek to provide a framework where variant classification models can be shared to mitigate variability, so collaborators and contributors are encouraged to reach out.
+We would also love to include training data beyond the borders of our institution and seek to provide a framework where variant classification models can be shared to mitigate variability, so collaborators and contributors are encouraged to reach out.

 ## License
 Azurify classifies the pathogencity of small genomic variants using